SEPIA-Framework/sepia-stt-server/README.md

 * kaldi_model_path: This is where the ASR models for Kaldi are stored, default is "/opt/kaldi/model/kaldi-generic-en-tdnn_sp" as used by Zamia Speech

 ## How to set-up the SEPIA client
 Make sure you can reach your STT server via a secure HTTPS connection.
-If you don't have your own secure web-server you can use [Ngrok](https://ngrok.com/docs) for testing:
+If you don't have your own secure web-server you can use [Ngrok](https://ngrok.com/docs) for testing, e.g.:
 ```bash
 ./ngrok http 20741
 ```
+Choose the right port depending on your app.conf and your Docker run command (in case you are using the Docker image).
 Then open your SEPIA web-client (v0.12.1+).
 If you don't run your own version you can use the [official public client](https://sepia-framework.github.io/app/index.html).
 Go to the menu and look for 'ASR engine' and 'ASR server' (page 2).
 If your browser supports the 'MediaDevices' interface you will be able to select 'Custom (WebSocket)' here.
-Finally set your 'ASR server', e.g.: `wss://[MY-NGROK-ADDRESS].nkrok.io/socket`.
+Finally set your 'ASR server', e.g.:
+`wss://[MY-NGROK-ADDRESS].nkrok.io/socket` (if you run the server directly using Ngrok) or
+`wss://[MY-NGROK-ADDRESS].nkrok.io/stt/socket` (if you're using the Docker image).
 Test the speech recognition via the microphone button :-)

 ## REST Interface